 Is he ready for such a stage and an elite fighter the caliber of Pacquiao?
 Well, let's find out.

-From afar, Crawford would seem capable of giving Pacquiao fits.
-I love his balance and the way he plants his feet in the ring, and he reminds me of all-time great Pernell Whitaker in that respect, though he's not nearly as nuanced or as refined as "Pete".
+After seeing him with Beltran, Crawford would seem capable of giving Pacquiao fits.
+I love his balance and the way he plants his feet in the ring, and he reminds me of all-time great Pernell Whitaker in that respect, though he's not quite as nuanced or as refined as "Pete".

 He's adept in the pocket, he's a solid ring general, is well schooled and has a toolbox full of skills.
 But Pacquiao would hammer him into submission.
 It is a fight that would be very similar to the beating he administered to Lehlo Ledwaba, both in style and in texture, more than a decade ago.